Serbian SuperLiga

 The SuperLiga was formed during the summer of 2005 as the country's top football league competition in Serbia and Montenegro.
 Since summer 2006 after the secession of Montenegro from Serbia, the league only has had Serbian clubs.

 Serbian clubs used to compete in the Yugoslav First League.
 This competition was formed in 1923 and lasted until 2003.
 After the downfall of SFR Yugoslavia in 1991 a new Yugoslavia would be formed that would be named FR Yugoslavia with Montenegro and Serbia.
 They kept the name Yugoslavia until 2003 when the country changed its name to Serbia and Montenegro: this union lasted until 2006 when Montenegro gained independence and formed its own league, the Montenegrin First League.

 The current SuperLiga champions are Red Star Belgrade.
-UEFA currently ranks the league 11th in Europe of 55 leagues.
+UEFA currently ranks the league 13th in Europe of 55 leagues.
 The league was known as Meridian SuperLiga from 2005 until 2008.
 The league's official sponsor until 2015 was beer brand Jelen pivo, this resulted in the league's official name to be Jelen SuperLiga.

 Format

 Competition

 The SuperLiga began as a league with a playoff system in an attempt to boost ratings and improve competition.
 After the first season however, the SuperLiga changed its format.
 The 2007–08 season was the first to be played in a more traditional format.
 The league no longer divided into a play-off and play-out group midway through the campaign.
 Instead, the 12 teams began playing each other three times in a more conventional league format.
 After two seasons with that format the Football Association of Serbia decided to add 4 teams to the SuperLiga.
 The 2009–10 season will be the first with a 16 team league played in a conventional league format of one home and one away match rather than the previous 3 match encounters.
 This drops the match schedule from 33 rounds to 30.

 As of the 2015-16 season, the league reverted to its previous playoff system, whereby the top 8 placed teams compete in the championship round at the end of the season and the 8 lowest placed teams play in the relegation playoff round.
 The two bottom placed teams are relegated to the second division, the Serbian Prva Liga.
 The third lowest-placed team is then sent to a relegation playoff against the third-placed team in the second division.
 Whichever team wins will play in the SuperLiga the following season.

+SuperLiga will reduce from 16 to 14 in 2026–27 and 12 in 2027–28, four teams relegated from top tier, while two teams from First League will automatically promoted.